shubham-arora-18/shubham-arora-18/Readme.md

 - Lead Software Engineer with **7 years** of experience designing, developing, and scaling microservices in distributed systems and streamlining multi-tenant infrastructure.
 - Expert in delivering secure, serverless, and scalable backend, cloud, and data engineering solutions across diverse industries
 - Proficient at creating low-latency backend systems, designing end-to-end data workflows, deploying monitoring and alerting solutions, and driving automation and standardization initiatives
-- Fast and enthusiastic learner, always open to exploring new technologies.
-Can quickly adapt to change and sees technology as a tool, not a destination.
 - A fast learner who adapts quickly to change, values simplicity, and is driven by global exposure and the opportunity to contribute to innovative, high-impact projects.

 ## Tech Blogs on Medium